How to Change Your Life with Affirmations

-Work with a small number of affirmations at a time (e.g. no more than five), as opposed to a long list of them.
+Work with a few affirmations at a time (e.g., less than five) instead of a long list of them.

-In addition to, or instead of repeating them, you can also write each affirmation ten or twenty times, or record them and listen to them.
+Besides, instead of repeating them, you can write each affirmation ten or twenty times or record them and listen to them.

 Tips for Using Affirmations To Change Your Life: